marcelo225/django-keycloak-auth/README.md

 KEYCLOAK_EXEMPT_URIS = []

 # LOCAL_DECODE is optional and False by default.
 If True
 # tokens will be decoded locally.
+Instead of on the keycloak
+# server using the introspection endpoint.
 KEYCLOAK_CONFIG = {
     'KEYCLOAK_SERVER_URL': 'http://localhost:8080/auth',
     'KEYCLOAK_REALM': 'TEST',